oren/oren.github.io/articles/practical-deep-learning-for-coders/day-1/README.md

 * Lots of expensive computers T / F
 * A PhD T / F

-Answer: F, F, F, F
+Answer: F, F, F, F.

 ### 2. Name five areas where deep learning is now the best in the world.

-Answer: Natural language processing (NLP), Computer vision, Medicine, Biology.
+Answer: Natural language processing (NLP), Computer vision, Medicine, Biology, Image generation.

 Just for your FYI, here is are more areas: